 Gudamba, aam ki launji or khatta mitha aam ka achar is a sweet, spicy, and tangy pickle or chutney made with raw mangoes, jaggery, and some aromatic Indian spices.
 It goes really well with puri, kachori, paratha, stuffed paratha, roti, or pulav.
+(Step by Step photos with detailed instructions).

 About Gudamba Recipe: